back to top

 Buying a home could be the largest single investment you will ever make.
 To minimize unpleasant surprises and unexpected difficulties, you will want to learn as much as you can about the newly constructed or existing house before you buy it.
-A home inspection may identify the need for major repairs or build oversights, as well as the need for maintenance to keep it in good shape.
+A home inspection may identify the need for major repairs or build oversights, as well as the need for maintenance to keep your new home in good shape.
 After the inspection, you will know more about the house, which will allow you to make decisions with confidence.

 If you already are a homeowner, a home inspection can identify potential problems and suggest preventive measures that might help you avoid costly future repairs.
 If you are planning to sell your home, a home inspection can give you the opportunity to make repairs that will put the house in better selling condition.

-4. When do I call for an Inspector?
+4. When do I call for an inspector?

 Typically, an inspector is contacted immediately after the contract or purchase agreement has been signed.
 Before you sign, be sure there is an inspection clause in the sales contract, making your final purchase obligation contingent on the findings of a professional inspection.
 This clause should specify the terms and conditions to which both the buyer and seller are obligated.

-5. What does an Inspection cost?
+5. What does an inspection cost?

 The inspection fee varies with the size and type of building being inspected.
 The average inspection cost is in the $ 300.00 to $ 500.00 range.
-Additional inspections, like Well, Septic, or Radon, if requested, are done at an additional fee.
+Additional inspections, like well, septic, or radon, if requested, are done at an additional fee.

-6. Do I have to be present during the Inspection?
+6. Do I have to be present during the inspection?

-While it is not required that you be present for the inspection, it is highly recommended.
+While it is not required that you be present during the inspection, it is highly recommended.
 You will be able to observe the inspector and ask questions as you learn about the condition of the building and how to maintain it.

-7. How long does a Inspection take?
+7. How long does an inspection take?